mermaid-js/mermaid/docs/intro/syntax-reference.md

   B -->|No| D[Stop]
 ```

-In this example, the `layout: elk` line configures the diagram to use the ELK layout algorithm, along with the handdrawn look and forest theme.
+In this example, the `layout: elk` line configures the diagram to use the ELK layout algorithm, along with the hand drawn look and forest theme.

 #### Customizing ELK Layout: